jonyfs/spring-boot-jms-sqs/README.md

-# spring-boot-jms-sqs
+# Spring Boot and SQS with JMS Example

-Spring Boot and SQS with JMS Example
+This example allows you to send / read messages to / from Amazon SQS.

-This example sends message to Amazon SQS queue.
-Works with String message and JSON message.
+It works with both String and JSON messages.

-I used in this example a MessageConverter to automatically translate a message in JSON format.
+I used a MessageConverter to automatically translate a message in JSON format.